elok/Dog-breed-Classifier/README.md

 ### Instructions

-1. Clone the repository and navigate to the downloaded floder.
+1. Clone the repository and navigate to the downloaded folder.
 	```
 		git clone https://github.com/choonghee-lee/Dog-breed-Classifier.git
 		cd Dog-breed-Classifier